Shivam-Bhardwaj/shivambhardwaj.com/WORKFLOW_SETUP.md

    ```

 2. **Test the workflow**:
-   - Create a test issue
+   - Create a test issue on GitHub
+   - Paste the issue link here
    - I'll implement a fix
    - Create a PR (Vercel will auto-deploy preview)
    - Review and merge